petrikaj/lappaa/README.md

 ### 🪄 Magic Features

 **On-Device Transcription**
 Spoken words become captions automatically — no internet needed, nothing leaves your phone.
-Edit segments, adjust timing, search and replace, and export as `.srt` or plain text.
+Edit segments, adjust timing, search and replace, split long captions, and export as `.srt` or plain text (or raw audio).

 **AI Backgrounds** *(iPhone 15 Pro+)*
 Lappaa reads the mood and content of your transcript using a local AI model, then generates a matching background image — entirely on your device.
 No prompt needed.
 No cloud API.
 Your words stay yours.